schiller-sql/chess4player/protocol.md

 have at some point accepted the accepted the draw, the game ends.
 A person that has requested has already accepted a draw.

+Draw requests are only sent to players who have not lost.

 #### Invalid moves